Skip to content Skip to right sidebar Skip to footer

 The primary focus of the SJWCD during its 36 years of existence has been managing water rights ceded to the District at its formation and exploring water storage options for the Upper San Juan River Basin.
 Board Directors are judicially appointed and serve on a volunteer basis.
 SJWCD currently has no vacancies on its Board of Directors.

-The Colorado Division of Water Resources (DWR) has announced new water measurement rules that take effect on June 1, 2025 for the San Juan and Dolores River Basins.
+New water measurement rules took effect on June 1, 2025 for the San Juan River Basin.
 The rules apply to irrigation and other diversions of water from surface and groundwater sources.
+Soon after, SJWCD began discussions about how small agricultural water users in the District could afford to construct approved measurement devices at their diversion points.

-San Juan Water Conservancy District is in Division 7 and the Pagosa Division of Water Resources office is at 46 Eaton Drive.
+San Juan Water Conservancy District is in Division 7 and our Division of Water Resources office is at 46 Eaton Drive.
 Commissioners Craig Dollar, Becky Guilliams, and Rick Valdez staff the local office and work with Archuleta County water users.

 Get On Board with Colorado Water Plan